-Ontario Power Generation produces more than half of the electricity that Ontario homes, schools, hospitals and businesses rely on each day.
+Ontario Power Generation produces more than half of the electricity that Ontario homes, schools, hospitals and businesses rely on each day (see right to launch our new corporate profile video).
 We are committed to ensuring our energy production is reliable, safe and environmentally sustainable for Ontarians today and for the future.

 At the forefront of energy technologies, OPG phased out coal generation in 2014, representing the single largest climate change initiative in North America.
 Our energy powerhouses - hydro and nuclear - are 99.7 per cent free of smog and greenhouse gas emissions.

 OPG has partnered with Ontario's First Nations and Métis communities on hydroelectric projects, including the recently completed Lower Mattagami project in northeast Ontario.

 We are currently preparing to refurbish our clean energy powerhouse, the Darlington Nuclear Generating Station.
 Slated to start in 2016, the Darlington refurbishment will be one of the largest infrastructure projects in Canada.

 As at June 30, 2015, OPG's generating portfolio had an in-service capacity of 17,059 megawatts.
 We own and operate:

 - 2 nuclear stations

 - 65 hydroelectric stations on 24 river systems